 The digital transformation drive has resulted in better and faster software development needs.
 The faster development needs have resulted in increased demand for a talent pool that is capable enough to deliver what is expected.
 However, you may not always have the resources or the time for it.
 Application development is not everyone’s cup of tea.
-Especially, not all of us like or have to play around the coding part.
+Especially, not all of us like or have to play around with the coding part.
 So, what is the best way to deal with this?
 And the answer to this could be low-code development.

 I am sure that the idea of speed excites everyone.
 Organizations are no exception.
 They aim to create applications rapidly.
-With automation and tools that come with it, we have been able to accelerate the slow and manual processes involved in the development, deployment, and integration phases.
-And with the certain cultural change that involves better collaboration form the Dev and Ops teams, this can be taken to the next level.
+With automation and the tools that come with it, we have been able to accelerate the slow and manual processes involved in the development, deployment, and integration phases.
+And with certain cultural change that involves better collaboration from the Dev and Ops teams, this can be taken to the next level.
 Yes, you guessed it right.
 I am talking about combining DevOps and low code.
 While DevOps is mostly about a cultural shift, low-code is a family of tools that rightly increases the benefits of agile.
-Low code reduces the focus on the coding part and DevOps means effective collaboration.
+Low code reduces the focus on the coding part, and DevOps means effective collaboration.
 And the result of combing these two means increased speed of development and deployment.
-Let’s see what happens when these two meets.
+Let’s see what happens when these two meet.

 When low-code meets DevOps:

-Now that you know both low-code and DevOps have a common motive.
+Now that you know, both low-code and DevOps have a common motive.
 Let’s check out how low-code app development platforms can be useful for DevOps to achieve the best outcomes.

 - Bridging the gap between growing talent needs and available pool: With low-code, even novice or aspiring coders/developers can easily build as well as modify the processes without even having to write the complex lines of code involved in the traditional app development methodologies.
 Not only this but with low-code, your highly skilled developers can focus on core projects.
-This means you have a part of the workforce focusing on development which is now relatively faster and easy while the other part is focusing on other complex and vital aspects.
+This means you have a part of the workforce focusing on development which is now relatively faster and easy, while the other part is focusing on other complex and vital aspects.

-- Expediting application development: Low-code makes it easy to create the application builds that are easily accessible and not very complex.
+- Expediting application development: Low-code makes it easy to create application builds that are easily accessible and not very complex.
 It speeds up the complete development and deployment process thus significantly reducing the timelines from months to days and from weeks to hours.

-- Build: For Azure DevOps, a certain set of build tools are being examined by Power Apps whose purpose would be to eliminate the scripts that are downloaded manually.
+- Build: For Azure DevOps, a certain set of build tools are being examined by Power Apps, whose purpose would be to eliminate the scripts that are downloaded manually.
 These scripts are usually used to manage the application lifecycle.
 Thus, the efforts to download scripts manually by the developers are automatically removed with the help of these specific build tasks.

-- Test: With the testing features you can easily manage end-to-end testing and the developers can add, manage, and organize test cases and validate new functionalities easily.
+- Test: With the testing features, you can easily manage end-to-end testing and the developers can add, manage, and organize test cases and validate new functionalities easily.
 For example, you can automate UI testing of model-driven apps and Dynamics 365 with the EasyRepo framework.

 - Monitor: The monitoring feature identifies the existing and potential errors and enhances performance.
 One of these monitoring features used in the Canvas Studio can help in debugging by checking the network trace calls to see the data returned and related errors.

-You can read more about some of the interesting stuff that Microsoft is doing on the low code front especially about Power Apps in more detail here.
+You can read more about some of the interesting stuff that Microsoft is doing on the low code front, especially about Power Apps, in more detail here.

 Some of the leading low-code development platforms include Appian, Mendix, OutSystems, Salesforce Lightning, Microsoft PowerApps, and Zoho Creator.
 Appian’s intelligent automation platforms assist the organizations to build smart applications to improve business functioning, customer engagement, and productivity of the workforce.
 Another tool Mendix provides a platform that supports application development for any device and has a private cloud, public cloud, and on-premises deployment as well.
 With OutSystems you can develop applications at an unbelievable speed and you can use it to create mobile apps, web apps, and enterprise-grade applications.
-Salesforce Lightning provides you with a platform to build mobile apps with advanced security features and you can choose from custom or standard components.
+Salesforce Lightning provides you with a platform to build mobile apps with advanced security features, and you can choose from custom or standard components.
 If you are using Microsoft’s PowerApps then you can extend your app capabilities with pro-developer extensibility.
-It is quite a powerful tool with less complex UI and has rich features.
-Zoho Creator is another interesting platform that allows building applications with minimal coding and time as well as efforts.
+It is quite a powerful tool with a less complex UI and has rich features.
+Zoho Creator is another interesting platform that allows building applications with minimal coding and time as well as effort.